samstarling/blog.lawrencejones.dev/_posts/2022-11-25-weird-testing.md

 ```

 Which when evaluated by Helm - using a given set of values that provide things
-like the `replicaCount` - will become:
+like the `replicaCount` field - will become:

 ```yaml
 apiVersion: extensions/v1beta1